Vector Informatik: History

-Vector Software GmbH was founded on April 1, 1988, by Eberhard Hinderer, Martin Litschel, and Helmut Schelling.
+Vector Software GmbH was founded on April 1, 1988 by Eberhard Hinderer, Martin Litschel and Helmut Schelling.
 In the year 1992, the company changed its name to Vector Informatik GmbH.
 In the same year, the first CANalyzer license was sold and the company attained sales of one million Euros for the first time.
 In 1996, the first CANoe and CANape licenses were sold.

-In 1998, Vector CANtech (United States) was founded, and in the following year Vector Japan.
-In 2001, the subsidiary Vector Consulting GmbH was founded, which offers consulting services for engineering development and its cost-effectiveness.
+In 1998, Vector CANtech (USA) was founded, and in the following year Vector Japan.
+In 2001, the subsidiary Vector Consulting GmbH was founded, which offers consultation services for engineering development and its cost effectiveness.
 In 2006, Vector Informatik acquired "Division 4m Software" from Micron Electronic Devices AG.
 In the same year, sales of the Vector Group exceeded the 100 million Euro mark for the first time.
-In the following year, Vector Korea was founded, and in 2009 Vector Great Britain, Vector Informatik India, and Vector China.
+In the following year, Vector Korea was founded, and in 2009 Vector Great Britain, Vector Informatik India and Vector China.
 2011 the previous representation office in China was converted into a legally independent business.
 In August 2011 the four owners of Vector Informatik GmbH have transferred their business shares to a family foundation and a non-profit foundation.
+In September 2011 Vector has welcomed its 1,000th employee.
 In 2013, a new subsidiary Vector Austria was established, followed 2014 by Vector Brasil and Vector Italy.

-In February 2017, Vector Informatik has acquired 100% of the US company Vector Software, Inc., which develops an embedded software testing platform VectorCAST.

-In June 2018, Vector Informatik has acquired 100% of the French company Squoring Technologies SAS, which develops the Squore software analytics platform.

-In March 2022, Vector Informatik acquired 100% of the assets of the US company, Gimpel Software LLC, a producer of static analysis software.

-Fields of activity
+Fields of Activity

-Vector handles networking of electronic systems based on the serial bus systems CAN, LIN, FlexRay and MOST as well as CAN-based protocols such as SAE J1939 and CANopen.
-Electronic control modules in vehicles are the company's focus.
-Experience gained in this area has also been applied to other areas such as avionics, heavy-duty vehicles, special machines, and embedded systems in general.
-A selection of articles and case studies provides additional background:
+As mentioned above, Vector handles networking of electronic systems based on the serial bus systems CAN, LIN, FlexRay and MOST as well as CAN-based protocols such as SAE J1939 and CANopen.
+Electronic control modules in vehicles are clearly the company's focus.
+However, experience gained in this area has also been applied to other areas such as avionics, heavy-duty vehicles, special machines, and embedded systems in general.
+A selection of press releases provides additional background: